sauradip007/notes/README.md

 ## Git Commands

 Helpful commands for the `git` CLI.
+- `git-clean-branches`: Helpful script for cleaning up ALL branches except `main`.
 - `git-update-fork`: Forces a local repository to match the `main` branch of the original repository.
 Avoids endless "update" commits.
 - `git-squash-commits`: Rebases a branch against `main`, optionally squashes the commits into one.